 i Project finance transaction structures

-One of the interesting features of renewable project financing in Poland is that the structure of the financing must be in line with the support scheme currently existing under Polish law.
+One of the interesting features of renewable project financing in Poland is that the structure of the financing must be in line with the support scheme that currently exists under Polish law.
 The finance documentation should properly address the mechanism of the settlement with the settlement manager (which is Zarządca Rozliczeń SA) owned by the Polish state.
-The financing is provided to the special purpose vehicle (SPV) that owns assets of a project and the relevant permits and is controlled by the investor (sponsor) of the given project.
+The financing is provided to the special purpose vehicle (SPV) that owns assets of a project and the relevant permits, and is controlled by the investor (sponsor) of the given project.

 ii Power purchase

 There are two main categories of cPPAs that are considered on the Polish market.
-The first one is the physical cPPA in which the electricity producer sells power to the corporate buyer for a specified term and the electricity is physically transmitted from the producer to the corporate buyer.
+The first one is the physical cPPA in which the electricity producer sells power to the corporate buyer for a specified term and electricity is physically transmitted from the producer to the corporate buyer.
 The power producer is paid directly for the electricity by the corporate buyer.

 The other model is the virtual (or synthetic) cPPA.
 In this case, the cPPA is a financial instrument rather than a contract for the sale of electricity because there is no physical delivery of power.
-Generally, the power producer delivers the electricity to the grid and sells it on the wholesale market whereas the corporate buyer purchases the electricity on its own, usually from an electricity trader.
+Generally, the power producer delivers the electricity to the grid and sells it on the wholesale market, whereas the corporate buyer purchases the electricity on its own, usually from an electricity trader.
 The parties of the cPPA settle the agreed volume of power produced in the renewable energy installation through a financial contract for difference.
 The virtual cPPA sets the fixed price and the market reference price.
 Depending on which price is higher, either the corporate buyer or the producer pays the other the difference.
 Such a model provides financial security and stability for both parties.

 iii Non-project finance development